 I tailor each session to your individual needs by assessing and centering the meaning you want from your life.
 Sometimes, the problem behind burnout is that what we engage in doesn’t line up with our own desires and ideals.
 Sometimes we struggle with stress management, and make choices that actually worsen our stress.
 Sometimes we feel alone and frustrated, and need more social support.
 I will listen and help guide you in addressing the underlying issues contributing to your burnout symptoms.

 Much of my approach involves cognitive, psychodynamic, and multicultural practices in order to address your needs in a more direct way.
-Additionally, we may engage in mindfulness practices.
+Additionally, we may engage in mindfulness practices to manage stress and increase focus.
 My goal is to use these practices and techniques to help you identify meaningful, concrete strategies so you can thrive instead of just surviving.

-I have seen a lot of people dealing with burnout over the ten years I’ve worked with clients and have helped people heal from it.
-It’s wonderful to see people start to connect with a passion they once thought they’d lost and truly understand what they consider important enough to spend their time on.
+I have worked with a lot of people address burnout symptoms over the past 8 years.
+It’s wonderful to see people start to reconnect with a passion they once thought they’d lost.
+It is also powerful to help people understand how to align their behaviors, thoughts, and actions with what they consider important enough to spend their time on.

-Burnout may be difficult, but you can still experience meaningful recovery, just as others have.
-With help, you can feel more confident, more equipped to deal with the challenges that are thrown your way, and more relaxed when faced with difficult situations.
+Burnout may be difficult, but you can experience meaningful recovery, just as others have.
+With help, you can feel more confident and connected with your passion, and more importantly, you can feel equipped to deal with challenges that come your way in the future.

 You may still have objections about therapy for burnout recovery…